DevAhmedNaeem/DevAhmedNaeem/README.md

 ### About Me

-I am a passionate Web Developer with 2 years of experience in creating modern and responsive websites.
-My focus is on WordPress development where I work on custom themes, plugins and performance optimization.
+I am a passionate Web Developer creating modern and responsive websites.
+My focus is on WordPress development where I work on custom themes, plugins, and performance optimization.
 I enjoy building seamless user experiences with clean and efficient code.
-At the moment I am enhancing my JavaScript skills and exploring REST APIs and full stack development to broaden my expertise.
+At the moment, I am enhancing my JavaScript skills and exploring REST APIs and full stack development to broaden my expertise.
 ---
 <table style="border-collapse: collapse; width: 100%;">
   <tr>